CamelCaseName/HUB75nano/README.md

 You can use `#define PANEL_BIG` to enable the 2 bit buffer for the matrix.
 There are also numerous examples, which are implementations of this library.
+`#define PANEL_NO_BUFFER` removes all buffers so frees a lot of memory, but leaves you with immediate mode calls only.

 A writeup on early stages of development is [here](https://create.arduino.cc/projecthub/CamelCaseName/running-a-32x64-rgb-led-panel-with-only-an-arduino-nano-c19385).

 # Pinout/Connection reference
 <img src="https://hackster.imgix.net/uploads/image/file/146124/DisplayPinout.jpg?auto=compress%2Cformat&w=740&h=555" alt="HUB75 Pinout" width="200"/>

 This is a pin description for the HUB75 connector on the panels.
+The file in the "additional documentation" folder also contains a mapping for directly soldering to a 16pin flat cable
 The corresponding pins on the arduino are as follows:

 Pin mapping: